skymandr/canStream/README.md

 ## Advanced usage:

-By default `upstream` sends on channel 0 and `downstream` listens on channel 1, both with a *bitrate* of 1 Mbit/s,  with uniform *dlc*, *id* and *timout *settings.
+By default `upstream` sends on channel 0 and `downstream` listens on channel 1, both with a *bitrate* of 1 Mbit/s,  with uniform *dlc*, *id* and *timeout* settings.
 The defaults can be overridden by command line options which are the same for both programs; see

 >  `$ upstream --help`